The US boutique opened in Singapore and lodged an ICSID claim against the United Arab Emirates

 In addition, Dan Tan Law has successfully defended listed US and Canadian companies in an ICDR arbitration seated in New York.
 Claims by Singaporean parties for more than US$35 million were fully dismissed.

 It has also won an ICC arbitration based on an environmental indemnity claim on behalf of a Brazilian company against a US entity and hedge fund.

 Dan Tan has been instructed by a Turkish construction company in an ICSID arbitration worth over US$65 million against the United Arab Emirates, relating to work on a land reclamation project and road construction.

-It is also representing a major Indonesian contractor in two separate SIAC arbitrations together worth over US$200 million arising out of major plant construction project; and is acting in a dispute over a New York trust spanning the Americas.
+It is also representing a major Indonesian contractor in two separate SIAC arbitrations together worth over US$200 million arising out of a major plant construction project.

-Affle is using it in arbitration and Singapore court proceedings related to a corporate takeover of a technology company, with tens of millions of dollars in dispute.
+Affle is using Dan Tan in arbitration and Singapore court proceedings related to a corporate takeover of a technology company, with tens of millions of dollars in dispute.

 A board member at the Turkish company Dan Tan is acting for in the ICSID claim against the UAE says the firm has shown a “highly professional” approach to the case.